HPAI-BSC/neural_patterns_abstractions/README.md

 We do several steps to generate the necesary data for this analysis.
 For this reason the repository is divided in one folder per each step.

 ### First Step
+For this step you need a python with nltk installed.

 **Input**: A file with all the names of the images and its correspondent class ( writed as an imagenet synset).